Website security is a hot topic these days.

 - Potential for downtime due to poor server performance.

 - Lack of control over the server environment.
-This means that it’s not possible to install specific website security applications to protect your site from certain types of website attacks.
+This means installing specific website security applications to protect your site from certain types of website attacks is impossible.

 - No direct access to the web server running your website.

 Choose a better web host with premium security protection instead of your typical bottom-of-the-barrel, shared hosting services.